 Gearing

 The FX and FX Sport families offer different types of gearing depending on the bike model.
-The cheaper ones usually offer more gears, the more expensive ones less.
+The cheaper ones usually offer more gears, and the more expensive ones offer fewer.
 1X derailleurs are modern, simple, and easier to use.

 Price

-FXs offer the widest range of bikes – from affordable to more expensive (due to their carbon frames).
-So you can choose based on your budget and preference.
+FXs offer the broadest range of bikes, from affordable to more expensive (due to their carbon frames).
+So you can choose based on your budget and preferences.

-Verve and Dual Sports are cheaper and belong among the best hybrid bikes for beginners.
+Verve and Dual Sports are cheaper and are among the best hybrid bikes for beginners.

 Trek hybrid bikes are competitive compared to other bicycle brands, although the price-value ratio may not always be the best.